Mike Lowry

 Michael Edward Lowry (March 8, 1939 – May 1, 2017) was an American politician who served as the 20th governor of Washington from 1993 to 1997.
 His political career ended when his deputy press secretary, Susanne Albright, made accusations of sexual misconduct against him.
-A member of the Democratic Party, Lowry served as a United States Representative from Washington's 7th congressional district from 1979 to 1989, and unsuccessfully ran for U.S. Senate in 1983 and 1988.
+A member of the Democratic Party, Lowry served as a United States representative from Washington's 7th congressional district from 1979 to 1989, and unsuccessfully ran for U.S. Senate in 1983 and 1988.

 Early life

 Lowry was born and raised in St. John, Washington, son of Helen (nee White) and Robert Lowry.
 He graduated from Washington State University in 1962.

 Political career

-Lowry had a brief career working for the Washington State Senate and as a lobbyist for Group Health Cooperative, before being elected to the King County Council in 1975.
-He was elected to the United States House of Representatives from Washington's Seventh Congressional District in 1978, where he served until 1989.
+Lowry had a brief career working for the Washington State Senate and as a lobbyist for Group Health Cooperative before being elected to the King County Council in 1975.
+He was elected to the United States House of Representatives from Washington's 7th congressional district in 1978 and served until 1989.

 Lowry twice ran unsuccessfully for the United States Senate.
-In a 1983 special election, he was defeated by Republican former Governor Dan Evans, then an appointed Senator and the incumbent, in a race to replace Democrat Henry "Scoop" Jackson.
+In a 1983 special election, he lost to Republican former governor Dan Evans, then an appointed Senator and the incumbent, in a race to replace Democrat Henry "Scoop" Jackson.
 In 1988, he lost to Slade Gorton, also a Republican, in a close race.
 Lowry then began working at Seattle University and at an environmental group.